tud-hri/joan/docs/modules-datarecorder.md

 # Module: DataRecorder

-The data recorder module can be used to record the data of your experiment.
-It automatically sees all shared variables from all other modules.
-You can select which variables to store and where you want them to be stored. below is a screen shot of the data recorder dialog, the next section explains how to use the data recorder.
+The data recorder module is used to record data from an experiment in JOAN to CSV files.
+It automatically sees all shared variables (News) from all other modules.
+This means that the raw data from Carla, such as positions and velocities of the vehicles, can be stored (since it is shared by the Carla interface module).
+But you can also store internal signal used in modules, such as the current controller error in an NPC controller.
+You can select which variables to store and where you want them to be stored in the modules GUI.

+Below is a screenshot of the data recorder dialog, the next section explains how to use the data recorder.

 ![Data recorder in stopped state](imgs/modules-datarecorder-initialized.png)